 It’s that time of year again (where did this year go!?).
 We’re getting a lot of questions about Halloween and how to manage a sugar-crazed toddler running around!
-Don’t worry, Stephanie Middleberg, licensed MS, RD CDN, and one of the experts on the Little Spoon Nutrition Council, is here to help manage Halloween candy overload!
+Don’t worry, Stephanie Middleberg, licensed MS, RD CDN, and one of the experts on our Is This Normal Expert Panel, is here to help manage Halloween candy overload!

 Stephanie breaks down her pre and post-Halloween plan, a few easy recipes she has up her sleeve and all the best tips to make this holiday as perfect as a Reeses’ peanut butter cup (we all know we’re sneaking a couple this holiday).

 Q: How do I manage food in lead up to trick or treating?
 What do you recommend for dinner?